EfratCoh/GEMS-Mir/README.md

 <img width="5315" height="3543" alt="summary_figure" src="https://github.com/user-attachments/assets/12838fef-12e6-4b35-a3d1-024895be7e04" />

+## Overview

+GEMS-Mir is a hybrid machine learning framework for predicting miRNA–target interactions (MTIs).
+Unlike conventional approaches that rely on a single minimum free-energy (MFE) duplex, GEMS-Mir explicitly models the thermodynamic ensemble of plausible miRNA–mRNA binding conformations.

+Each interaction is represented as an ensemble of thermodynamically plausible sub-optimal duplexes.
+These structures are integrated into a probabilistic nucleotide-level representation, from which weighted graphs are constructed.
+A Graph Convolutional Network (GCN) learns structure-aware graph embeddings that are subsequently combined with handcrafted biological features within an XGBoost classifier for final MTI prediction.

+The repository contains the complete implementation of the computational pipeline described in the accompanying manuscript.

+---

 # Repository Organization

 The repository is organized according to the major stages of the GEMS-Mir framework.